 Fort William Backpackers

-An affordable way to stay in the Scottish Highlands
+Affordable accommodation in the Scottish Highlands

 Fort William is one of the many gateways to the Highlands and it can be expensive.
 However, this charming youth hostel means that you won’t be breaking the bank by staying in the town so you’ll have more money to spend on awesome outdoor adventures.
-Find someone to buddy up with and climb, cycle, or kayak with in one of the many hostel common areas.
+Find someone to buddy up with and climb, cycle, or kayak within one of the many hostel common areas.
 You could even pick up the guitar and start a singing session with everyone!

 Glen Nevis Youth Hostel